万葉の詩ー(A Manyō Poem)

 Thoughts Behind the Poem

-The shadow and light that slowly emerge
+and the shadow and light slowly emerging

-on the horizon of the future.
+on the horizon of the future—

-They are not opposites,
+these are not oppositions,

-within a single human being.
+but strata of history layered within a single human being.

-Suffering seldom arrives alone.
+Suffering rarely arrives alone.

-press into the chest all at once,
+When the past, present, and future press into the chest all at once,

-pain resonates in overlapping strata,
+pain reverberates in overlapping layers,

 and even one’s outline begins to tremble.

-Yet when that condensation is faced directly,
+Yet if that condensation is faced directly,

-its origin proves not to be external,
+its origin proves not to be external

-That is why seizing “the moment”
+This is why seizing “the moment” becomes decisive.

-What does the chest choose,
+What does the chest choose?

-what does the gut decide?
+What does the gut decide?

-Mistake it, and one sinks into the past;
+A misstep sinks one into the past;

 The image of mounting the white horse

-is the emblem of resolve.
+serves as the emblem of resolve.

 As the wind hums